dixneuf19/fuzzy-octo-disco/README.md

 Therefore, I just send the path of the file and this *find-faces* service get the image how he can.
 On Kubernetes, this means I'll need a *shared volume*.

+We use a NFS shared volume : https://github.com/mappedinn/kubernetes-nfs-volume-on-gke

+It's deployed with the main [DFB repo](https://github.com/dixneuf19/dank-face-bot).

 ## Test

 Use the `pytest` library.
 Just run